liv-ac-uk/comp122/labs/exceptions/README.md

 {% next %}

 ## Exceptron
-To demonstrate try-catch, we will modify the provided program ExceptronPlatform.java.
-`Exceptron` is a class whose primary purpose is as it sounds: it throws exceptions.
+To demonstrate try-catch, we have written a class called `Exceptron`.
+Its primary purpose is as it sounds: it throws exceptions.
 Specifically, it has preloaded scenarios dependent upon an index that decides which exceptions to throw, and then runs these exceptions with the aptly named function `doSomeStuff()`.

+Let's modify the provided program ExceptronPlatform.java.
 For now, we'll keep it simple.
 In the `runExceptron` function uncomment `exceptron.doSomeStuff()`.
 Now, wrap this function in a try catch block, with the `catch` catching `Exception e`.
 If you are unsure of what this looks like, refer to the try-catch block in SelectFromTest.java.
-In the catch block, return the String `e.toString()` + "\n".
+In the catch block, return the String `e.toString() + "\n"`.
 The Exception's `toString` function returns the name of the exception followed by a colon and then a message often shedding light on why the exception occurred.
 The "\n" is just a newline.

-If the catch block is not reached, `runExceptron` should return "Everything's Fine\n".
-Note that any code after a try-catch block runs as normal unless the catch block explicitly decides to return from the function or throw an Exception.
+If the catch block is not reached, `runExceptron` should return `"Everything's Fine\n"`.
+Note that any code after a try-catch block runs as normal unless the catch block explicitly decides to return from the function or throw an exception.
 From the instructions above you should return a String, but if instead you merely printed the String the code would pick up at the next line after the try-catch block.